MultiSafepay/docs/content/point-of-sale/smartPOS-features.md

 <summary>How to unbind your terminal</summary>
 <br>

-1. In the **Settings** list, go to the the menu in the top left corner.
+1. In the **Settings** list, go to the menu in the top left corner.
 2. Select **Security*, and insert your 4-digit PIN Code.
 3. Click **Unbind* and confirm.